NiallBunting/niallbunting.github.io/_posts/2020-06-10-experiences-using-liberating-structures.markdown

 ---

 Liberating structures promise to unleash innovation, creativity and great ideas.
-I capture my thoughts and feelings, from my experiences with liberating  microstructures.
+Here I capture my thoughts and feelings, from my experiences with liberating  microstructures.

 As part of this post I will include a brief overview of what these microstructures are, for more information about specific structures see the [liberating structure website][liberatingstructures].